KorigamiK/osu-list/README.md

-# OSU!Pplay
+# osu!play

-Listen to your favourite [OSU!Lazer](https://lazer.ppy.sh) beatmaps as a spotify playlist from the terminal
+Listen to your favourite [osu!lazer](https://lazer.ppy.sh) beatmaps as a spotify playlist from the terminal

 ## Installation